jmaddi/liftapp-client/README.md

 Ruby library to access the Lift.do API.
 Since there is not yet an official API, this library uses the undocumented mobile app API.

-For an example of what you can build, see http://lift-export.herokuapp.com/

 ## Installation

 Add this line to your application's Gemfile: